 What is physician-assisted suicide for terminally ill patients?

-Suicide is the intended killing of oneself, and when the qualifier ‘physician-assisted’ is added, the fundamental action is still the same, but the means is slightly more complex.
+Suicide is the intended killing of oneself.
+When the qualifier ‘physician-assisted’ is added, the fundamental action is still the same, but the means are slightly more complex.
 To say a suicide is ‘physician-assisted’ means that the patient, having decided to end their earthly life, receives medication from their doctor that they are free to take, knowing that it will be lethal.
-The thought is that it seems more “dignified” to end their own life.
+The thought is that it seems more “dignified” to end their own life, rather than suffer a long, painful death.
 The sad reality is many of the patients have issues – depression, pain, and others – which are treatable.
 Instead, a suicide cocktail has been offered as the “answer.”

-There is no “death with dignity,” the phrase often used to describe physician-assisted suicide, because the very act of taking life assumes one’s life is not worth living, a denial of one’s inherent value as a human being.
+There is no “death with dignity” – the phrase often used to describe physician-assisted suicide- because the very act of taking life assumes one’s life is not worth living.
+It is a denial of one’s inherent value as a human being.

 Those who have taken their own lives are beyond our judgement, but we may hope in God’s mercy, trusting that He will recognize whatever mental distress may have contributed to their actions.
 But the greatest dignity in dying is seen in those who accept suffering nobly and bear it courageously while trusting in God.